Skip to content

 Before surgery, the anaesthetist will conduct a specific consultation with you.
 In this consultation, they will assess your medical history, your tests, possible allergies, previous experiences with anaesthesia, and determine the best technique for your case.
 If you have ever had an adverse reaction to anaesthetics, please report it in as much detail as possible.

 Take only the medications that I or the anaesthetist expressly authorise, with the minimum amount of water necessary to swallow the tablet.
-Arrive at the hospital or clinic at the indicated time, wearing comfortable clothes and without makeup, nail polish, jewellery, or piercings.
+Arrive at the hospital or clinic at the scheduled time, wearing comfortable clothes and without makeup, nail polish, jewellery, or piercings.
 Nail polish, for example, needs to be removed because the pulse oximeter measures oxygen saturation through the nail.

 I work with anaesthetists whom I have known and trusted for years.
 They will be by your side throughout the procedure, monitoring heart rate, blood pressure, oxygenation, body temperature, and anaesthetic depth.
 You will be in good hands.